-Once the risk plan, assessment and response plan are developed, the monitoring and controlling starts.
-These elements involve thinking about what might trigger an event (risk), how team members monitor the changes, and how they track the changes to ensure the project continues to meet the goals of the project.
-The tracking and reporting of these changes need to be in a logical format.
+After the risk plan, the assessment and response plans are developed, the monitoring and controlling starts.
+These elements involve thinking about what might trigger an event (risk) how do team members monitor the changes and how do they track the changes to ensure the project continues to meet the goals of the project.
+The tracking and reporting of these changes needs to be in a logical format.

-The Project Manager and team use simple charts that explain the trigger and how it will be monitored and tracked.
+The Project Manager and team use simple charts that explain the trigger, and how it will be monitored and tracked.
 A simple worksheet allows them to make a list.
 A database could be set up to track and report the changes.